Javascript library

 Searching accounts

-Accounts can be searched by account ID:
+You can search accounts by account ID:

 const account = await session.getAccountById(accountId);